AnnaSkarpalezou/InfoViz-Final-Project/README.md

 * How does the popularity of listings on Airbnb by neighbourhood change over the year?
 * What are the various categories of properties in China?
 Can they differ depending on where you live?
 * Which neighbourhoods offer the highest number of available airbnb listings?
-* Which neighborhoods in New York get high marks from visitors?
 * How does Shanghai Compare to Beijing?